kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/overview.md

 # Managing Externally Provisioned Vault Servers

-The KubeVault operator can be used to manage policies and secret engines of Vault servers which are not provisioned by the KubeVault operator.
+The KubeVault operator can manage policies and secret engines of Vault servers which are not provisioned by the KubeVault operator.
 These Vault servers can be running outside a Kubernetes cluster or running inside a Kubernetes cluster but provisioned using a Helm chart.

 The KubeVault operator uses an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) to connect to an externally provisioned Vault server.
 Following authentication methods are currently supported by the KubeVault operator: